Richard A. Regueiro

 calibration and model validation.

-MURI Team: University of Colorado at Boulder (PI Regueiro, Co-PI Pak, McCartney, Sture,
+MURI Team: University of Colorado Boulder (PI Regueiro, Co-PI Pak, McCartney, Sture,

 Vasilyev); University of California, Berkeley (Li); University of Texas, Dallas (Lu);